 To help brides and grooms from a planning perspective, we’ve put together this guide on how to postpone your wedding, including everything from how to let your wedding vendors know to helping out your loved ones as much as possible.
 Stay happy, stay healthy, and focus on the things in life that bring you joy to get you through this trying time!

-Here are a few tips on how to postpone your wedding.
+Here are a few tips on how to postpone your wedding due to the coronavirus.

 Read through your contracts